 Job interviews are tricky and for some, nerve-wracking.
 It’s not unusual for people to feel rattled and clueless as to the things they should do, prepare, and bring.
 There are dozens of articles out there teaching job applicants what to do before, during, and after an interview.
 But remember that your words in job interview are just as important as your actions.

+There are words in job interview that can instantly kill your job prospect.
+Hence, you should keep in mind to compose your thoughts well and prepare ahead.
 You don’t just want to say the right things; you also want to avoid uttering these words while talking to the hiring manager:

 Words to Describe Yourself

 - Smart/Intelligent – It doesn’t matter if you have an IQ of 130, you should not use it to describe yourself because this is something you want others to say about you.

 - Easy to Like – So it’s more of a phrase but is still something you do not say about yourself, because your judgment isn’t the same as others’.
 Use words like friendly, approachable, and amiable instead.